-The distribution file for Windows systems is called bluejsetup-xxx.exe, where xxx is a version number.
-For example, the BlueJ version 2.0.0 distribution is named bluejsetup-200.exe.
-You might get this file on disk, or you can download it from the BlueJ web site at http://www.bluej.org.
-Execute this installer.
+The distribution file for Windows systems is called Bluej-windows-xxx.msi, where xxx is a version number.
+For example, the BlueJ version 4.1.1 distribution is named BlueJ-windows-411.msi.
+Double-click the installer to launch it.